ncatlab/nlab-content/pages/5/5/0/2/2055/content.md

 * [The n-Category Caf&#233;](http://golem.ph.utexas.edu/category)

-  * A group blog on math, physics and philosophy written by John Baez, Urs Schreiber, and David Roberts
+  * A group blog on math, physics and philosophy written by John Baez, Urs Schreiber, and David Corfield

 * [The n-Geometry Caf&#233;](http://www.noncommutative.org)